YarynaFialko/LAB2_3/README.md

-It is a web-application that allows a user to see on the map their friend's locations.
+It is a web application that allows users to see their friend's locations on the map.

 http://yarynafialko.pythonanywhere.com/